Grant Update – 10/31/20

-Following more than twenty weeks of grantmaking to nonprofits in the Southern Arizona region, the application to the COVID-19 Community Support Fund will close at 5:00 PM on October 30, 2020.
+Following more than twenty weeks of grantmaking to nonprofits in the Southern Arizona region, the application to the COVID-19 Community Support Fund is now closed.

 In an effort to complete the screening of all pending applications and review current applicants’ needs, a decision was made by the Community Review Committee to stop accepting new applications.
 Grants will continue to be awarded on a weekly basis until available funds have been expended.
 Our goal is to continue responsive COVID grantmaking through December.
 We will launch additional strategic response efforts in January 2021.